茄子视频

 Curriculum, Instruction, and Content Area Literacy

-Examine how education works in real life鈥攏ot just in classrooms, but as part of culture and society.
+Examine how education works not just in classrooms, but as part of culture and society.
 You鈥檒l look at the ideas, history, and social influences that shape how schools operate and what they teach.
 Along the way, you鈥檒l reflect on your own beliefs and begin to shape a personal, faith-based view of what education means and how it should be practiced.

 Framing Questions, Global Forces, Constraining Structures